AlexanderDzhoganov/Skylines-Sapphire/README.md

 ### 3. Edit skin.xml

+Note on comments: You can use XML comments `<!-- this is a comment -->` to comment out parts of your XML.

 **3.0** Open _SapphireSkin/skin.xml and edit the first line with your skin name and author name `<SapphireSkin name="<YOUR SKIN NAME HERE>" author="<YOUR NAME HERE>">`